Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Numerical Experiments

 \section{Numerical Experiments}

 This section reports our experimental findings.
+We consider two examples with different scales and complexities:

-We consider a test example of an M/M/1 queuing system with arrival rate $0.5$ and service rate $1$.
+\textbf{M/M/1 queue:} The first example we consider is an M/M/1 queue that has true arrival rate $0.5$ and service rate $1$.
 Suppose the system is empty at time zero.
 The performance measure of interest is the probability that the waiting time of the $20$-th arrival exceeds $2$ units of time, whose true value is approximately $0.182$.
-Specifically, the system has two input distributions, i.e. the inter-arrival time distribution $F_1=\mathrm{Exp}(0.5)$ and the service time distribution $F_2=\mathrm{Exp}(1)$, for which we have $n_1$ and $n_2$ i.i.d.~data available respectively.
+Specifically, the system has two input distributions, i.e., the inter-arrival time distribution $F_1=\mathrm{Exp}(0.5)$ and the service time distribution $F_2=\mathrm{Exp}(1)$, for which we have $n_1$ and $n_2$ i.i.d.~data available respectively.
 If $A_t$ is the inter-arrival time between the $t$-th and $(t+1)$-th arrivals, and $S_t$ is the service time for the $t$-th arrival, then the system output